 Adrian R. Ferré-D'Amaré graduated from the Instituto Tecnológico y de Estudios Superiores de Monterrey in Mexico in 1990 with a B.S. in chemistry.
-He earned a Ph.D. in molecular biophysics from the Rockefeller University in 1995.
+He earned a Ph.D. in molecular biophysics from The Rockefeller University in 1995.
 He was a Jane Coffin Childs postdoctoral fellow at Yale University from 1995 to 1999.
 Dr. Ferré-D'Amaré was a Member of the Fred Hutchinson Cancer Research Center and an Affiliate Professor of Biochemistry at the University of Washington, Seattle, from 1999 to 2011.
 He was also an Investigator of the Howard Hughes Medical Institute (HHMI) from 2008 to 2011.
 He resigned from HHMI and joined the NHLBI in 2011 as a Senior Investigator and Chief of the Laboratory of RNA Biophysics and Cellular Physiology.
 Dr. Ferré-D'Amaré was a Rita Allen Foundation Scholar from 2001 to 2004, received the Eli Lilly and Company Research Award from the American Society for Microbiology in 2004 and was a Distinguished Young Scholar in Medical Research of the W.M.
 Keck Foundation from 2003 to 2008.
-Dr. Ferré-D'Amaré has authored or coauthored more than 80 papers.
-He sits on the editorial board of the journal RNA and is an ad hoc reviewer of the NIH's Biological Chemistry and Macromolecular Biophysics Study Section and the National Science Foundation's Biophysics and Chemistry of Life Sciences Programs.
+Dr. Ferré-D'Amaré has authored or coauthored more than 100 papers.
+He is on the editorial board of the journal RNA and has served on many review panels for the National Institutes of Health, the National Science Foundation, as well as foreign and international scientific organizations.

 Dr. Ferré-D’Amaré studies RNA molecules in their many guises.
 His laboratory develops and exploits fundamental biophysical approaches to understanding the function of ribozymes (catalytic RNAs) and the interactions between RNA and proteins at the level of atomic structure.
-Dr. Ferré-D’Amaré is also interested in the role of RNA molecules in gene regulation and signal transduction (e.g. mRNA riboswitches that directly bind to small molecule metabolites and modulate transcription, translation, or splicing).
-He and his colleagues focus on the way RNA molecules fold into three-dimensional structures and how they are modified post-transcriptionally.
-Finally, he uses the dual function of RNA molecules as information carriers and catalytic agents to artificially evolve them and study their properties.
+Dr. Ferré-D’Amaré is also interested in the role of RNA molecules in gene regulation and signal transduction (e.g., riboswitches, non-coding mRNA domains that directly bind to specific small molecules or macromolecules and control transcription, translation, or splicing).
+He and his colleagues focus on the way RNA molecules fold into three-dimensional structures and how they are modified post-transcriptionally, and use this information rationally to design new molecular tools.
+Finally, he uses the dual function of RNA molecules as information carriers and catalytic agents to artificially evolve them, study their properties, and engineer them.